fermoya/SwiftUIPager/Documentation/Usage.md

 ## Events

-Use `onPageChanged` to react to any change on the page index:
+Use `onPageWillChange` or `onPageChanged` to react to changes on the page index:

 ```swift
 Pager(...)